-After the operation, your child will return to the ward to wake up fully from the anaesthetic.
-Once he or she feels comfortable and has had a drink, you will be able to take your child home.
-Your surgeon may recommend a short course of antibiotics.
+After the operation, the child will return to the ward to wake up fully from the anaesthetic.
+Once he or she feels comfortable and has had a drink, they will be able to go home.
+The surgeon may recommend a short course of antibiotics.

-You should give him or her pain relief medicines such as paracetamol or ibuprofen according to the instructions on the bottle.
-If the surgeon has prescribed a course of antibiotics, please ensure that your child finishes the entire course.
+The child should be given pain relief medicines such as paracetamol or ibuprofen according to the instructions on the bottle.
+If the surgeon has prescribed a course of antibiotics, the child should finish the entire course.
 The stitches closing the incision may be removed after a week.
 This will involve a return visit to GOSH to have them removed under sedation, or general anaesthetic if necessary.

-Your child will need to come back to GOSH for a check up appointment six weeks after the operation.
-We will send you details of this appointment in the post.
-We suggest that your child avoids rough and tumble play, sport and swimming until after this appointment.
+The child will need to come back to GOSH for a check up appointment six weeks after the operation.
+We will send details of this appointment in the post.
+We suggest that the child avoids rough and tumble play, sport and swimming until after this appointment.

 What is the outlook for children with nasal dermoid cyst?